HomeCEU/BehatChainedStepsExtension/README.md

 #### Known Limitations or Quirks

 * Chained Steps used within Scenario Outlines will not be printed by the formatter.
-The @BeforeStep and @AfterStep hooks will still be triggered between chained steps.
+The @BeforeStep and @AfterStep hooks will still be triggered between chained steps during the Scenario Outline Examples execution.